-In July 2020, pursuant to the stock grant agreements, the Company also loaned the two researchers a total of \$2.610.000 related to their individual tax payments due in conjunction with the stock grants.
+Pursuant to the stock grant agreements, the Company loaned the two researchers a total of \$2,610,000 related to their individual tax payments due in conjunction with the stock grants.
 Each of the loans were evidenced by a Secured Promissory Note, which had respective maturity dates in April 2023 and June 2023.
-The outstanding principal amount of each loan, together with all accrued interest thereon at the rate of 1% per annum, was due and payable on the respective maturity dates of the loans.
-The loans were secured by Pledge and Security Agreements, pursuant to which the researchers pledged the shares as security for repayment of the loans.
 In July 2022, one of the researchers repaid their loan, which had a maturity date in April 2023, and accrued interest, which resulted in a de minimis loss compared to the amortized cost of the loan, in exchange for 57,887 shares that remained pledged as part of its security.
 Upon receipt, the Company recorded treasury shares at an acquisition cost of \$963,000, based on the share price on the settlement date.
 The Company subsequently cancelled the acquired treasury shares resulting in a reduction of outstanding common stock and a reduction of additional paid-in-capital totaling \$963,000.
 During the fourth quarter of 2022, the Company concluded that the other loan receivable, with a maturity date of June 2023, was impaired, which resulted in a \$1,051,000 charge for the year ended December 31, 2022.
 In June 2023, the other researcher repaid his loan, which resulted in a de minimis gain compared to the book value of the loan, which included the impact of the previous impairment charge.
 The loan was repaid in exchange for 58,763 shares that remained pledged as part of its security.
 Upon receipt, the Company recorded treasury shares at an acquisition cost of \$480,000, based on the closing price of the Company's common stock on the settlement date.
 The Company subsequently cancelled the acquired treasury shares, which resulted in a reduction of outstanding common stock and a reduction of additional paid-in-capital totaling \$480,000.